ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Default: `ReadWriteOnce`

 ### db2_archivelogs_storage_class
 Storage class used for archive logs.
-This must support ReadWriteMany(RWX) access mode.
+This must support ReadWriteMany(RWX) access mode for `Db2uInstance` and ReadWriteOnce(RWO) access mode for `Db2uCluster`.

 - Optional
 - Environment Variable: `DB2_ARCHIVELOGS_STORAGE_CLASS`
-- Default: Defaults to `ibmc-block-gold` if the storage class is available in the cluster.
+- Default: Defaults to `ibmc-block-gold` or `ibmc-file-gold` if the storage class is available in the cluster.
 Set to `None` will drop the tempts storage on Db2uInstace CR.

 ### db2_archivelogs_storage_size
 Size of audit logs persistent volume.